edgexfoundry/edgex-docs/docs_src/microservices/application/Triggers.md

 !!! edgey "Edgex 2.0"
     For Edgex 2.0 Redis is now the default EdgeX MessageBus implementation used.
 Also, the Redis implementation changed from `Redis streams` to `Redis Pub/Sub`, thus the type value changed from `redisstreams` to `redis`

-!!! edgey "EdgeX 2.0"
+!!! edgey "EdgeX 2.3"
-    New for EdgeX 2.0 is the Secure MessageBus when use the `Redis Pub/Sub` implementation.
+    New for EdgeX 2.3 is the Secure MessageBus when use the `Redis Pub/Sub` implementation.
 See the [Secure MessageBus](../../security/Ch-Secure-MessageBus.md) documentation for more details.

-!!! important
-    When using ZMQ for the message bus, the Publish Host **MUST** be different for each publisher to since the they will bind to the specific port.
-5563 for example cannot be used to publish since `EdgeX Core Data` has bound to that port.
-Similarly, you cannot have two separate instances of the app functions SDK running and publishing to the same port.
-This is why once Device services started publishing the the EdgeX MessageBus the default was changed to `Redis Pub/Sub`

 !!! note
     When using MQTT or NATS for the message bus, there is additional configuration required for specifying the broker-specific options.